adelinofaria/Networking/README.md

 # Networking

-_Unopinated networking framework with readability, easy of use, adaptability and leverage of swift's latest technologies._
+_Unopinionated networking framework with readability, easy of use, adaptability and leverage of swift's latest technologies._

 ## Platforms